JohnCiubuc/QDiscord/readme.md

 # Documentation

-All documentation can be found [here](http://george99g.github.io/QDiscord).
+Most documentation can be found [here](http://george99g.github.io/QDiscord).

+"New" documentation will be dropped in the 'added features' portion of this readme

 # Related projects